nstrelow/Cactus-rsync/README.md

 Cactus-rsync
 ============

-This application was developed by Nils Strelow as part of his intership at Cactus eSecurity GmbH
+This application was developed by Nils Strelow as part of his internship at Cactus eSecurity GmbH